Jonathan97-web/CaseStudyRoadsurferReact/README.md

   3.1 I reformatted the date to YYYY-MM-DD and time to HH-MM-SS For increased readability.
   3.2 I added the customer id and all the relevant information.
   3.3 I created a duration which shows the exact duration in days.
-4. Created a basic 404 message when routed to the wrong page.
-  4.1 I noticed later that there is already a custom 404 page from Github.
-5. I reformatted the whole application to have the fetchData at the top of the application.
+4. I reformatted the whole application to have the fetchData at the top of the application.
-  5.1 This was done to complement the 6th step.
+  4.1 This was done to complement the 6th step.
-6. created a context to be able to pass props directly down instead of it being all over the place.
+5. Created a context to be able to pass props directly down instead of it being all over the place.
-7. Created tests for my application, these can be seen under Testing.
+6. Created tests for my application, these can be seen under Testing.
-8. Add more comments to my application to increase readability.
+7. Add more comments to my application to increase readability.
-9. Remade the Customer Modal to a View Customer page instead that fetches the station ID and Customer ID from the API directly.
+8. Remade the Customer Modal to a View Customer page instead that fetches the station ID and Customer ID from the API directly.
-  9.1 You can go back to the calendar gain by pressing go back.
+  8.1 You can go back to the calendar gain by pressing go back.
-  9.2 It shows important details about the booking such as their id, station, start date, end date, what time they picked up their vehicle and when to return it.
+  8.2 It shows important details about the booking such as their id, station, start date, end date, what time they picked up their vehicle and when to return it.
+9. Remade Calendar logic to better fit with specifications.
+  9.1 Will be alerted when there are no bookings for the current week.
+  9.2 Can scroll between individual weeks.
+  9.3 Filtration between locations now changes the dates so that the first booking can be found upon first selecting location/station.
+  9.4 Start date is now from the first booking for each location.

 ----